Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: Conclusion and further remarks

 \section{Conclusion and further remarks}

-We have solved a long-standing open problem first posed by Subrahmanyam in \cite{sub} of existence of an equilibrium in a financial market with asymmetrically informed traders and risk averse market makers in a continuous-time version of a model first introduced by Kyle \cite{Kyle}.
-The equilibrium turns out to be the solution of a non-standard FBSDE.
-We have solved this FBSDE by transforming it into a forward-backward system of stochastic and partial differential equations and employing a novel application of Schauder's fixed point theorem.
+We have solved a long-standing open problem first posed by Subrahmanyam in \cite{sub} of existence of an equilibrium in a financial market with asymmetrically informed traders and risk averse market makers in a continuous-time version of a model first introduced by Kyle \cite {Kyle}.
+The equilibrium turns out to be the solution of a nonstandard FBSDE.
+We have solved this FBSDE by transforming it into a forward--backward system of stochastic and partial differential equations and employing a novel application of Schauder's fixed-point theorem.

-Consistent with the empirical studies on the inventories of market makers we find that the risk aversion of market makers causes mean reversion in the equilibrium total demand (i.e. collective inventory of the market makers).
-This implies that the informed trader's strategy ceases to be {\em inconspicuous} and, therefore, provides the first example of an equilibrium in a Kyle-type model which does not satisfy inconspicuousness condition.
+Consistent with the empirical studies on the inventories of market makers we find that the risk aversion of market makers causes mean reversion in the equilibrium total demand (i.e., collective inventory of the market makers).
+This implies that the informed trader's strategy ceases to be \emph{inconspicuous} and, therefore, provides the first example of an equilibrium in a Kyle-type model which does not satisfy inconspicuousness condition.
 The driving force behind this result is that the risk aversion of market makers makes them unwilling to bear risk.
-Instead of paying the extra compensation for the inventory risk, the informed trader chooses to absorb a part of large fluctuations in the market makers' inventories, i.e. participates in a risk sharing.
+Instead of paying the extra compensation for the inventory risk, the informed trader chooses to absorb a part of large fluctuations in the market makers' inventories, that is, participates in a risk sharing.

-We also show that the sensitivity of prices to the total order, which is the reciprocal of the market depth, can be a submartingale for certain model parameters.
+We also show that the sensitivity of prices to the total order, which is the reciprocal of the market depth, can be a sub-martingale for certain model parameters.
 This implies that the execution costs are, on average, increasing toward the end of a trading period, which is consistent with the empirical results obtained in \cite{mrr}.

 Whereas, for general set of the parameters, the reciprocal of the market depth is not a sub-martingale, it is not a martingale either.
 This theoretical conclusion is in discord with the results obtained in \cite{Kyle}, as well as in \cite{baruch}, who studies the effect of risk averse insider on the equilibrium, and in \cite{BP}, who extend Kyle's model to the case when the informed trader receives a fluctuating signal over time.
 In fact, Kyle in \cite{Kyle} made a conjecture that:

 \begin{quote} [$\cdots$] neither increasing nor decreasing depth is consistent with behavior by the informed trader which is ``stable'' enough to sustain an equilibrium.
 If depth ever increases, the insider wants to destabilize prices (before the increase in depth) to generate unbounded profits.
 If depth ever decreases, the insider wants to incorporate all of his private information into the price immediately. \end{quote}